abach42/superhero/README.md

 ## Plans for 0.8.0 ⏳

-* use other entities to complete object network
+* use other entities to complete object network and to get more endpoints
 * optimize jwt claim to better store user roles
 * refresh token